 The Student Remediation process is initiated when a Student Remediation Referral (SRR) report (See APPENDIX B) is submitted to the DGC outlining an incident, offense, or area of concern related to the professional behavior or performance of a current student.
-The identified student is notified of the SRR submission by the author of the SRR, the student's faculty advisor, or the DGC Department Chair and the SRR is placed in the student's academic file.
-A Professional Development Hold is placed on the students' account until the concerns in the referral have been addressed.
+The identified student is notified of the SRR submission by the author of the SRR, the student's faculty advisor, or the DGC faculty/staff and the SRR is placed in the student's academic file.
 The DGC may request additional information from the student and/or referral source to clarify the concerns outlined in the SRR prior to proceeding to step 2 (below).
 A PD Referral is not an academic decision or action and therefore is not appealable.